objektwerks/slick/README.md

 -------
 >Slick support for Scala 3 is still a **WIP**, requiring significant code changes.

->Switch back to Scala 2.13.13 and Slick 3.4.1 if you require working Slick code.

 Test
 ----
 1. sbt clean test